divya21raj/SmartCity/README.md

 to quit the program before another user can use it.

 Current Status:
--Everything works except the TourGuide and Cop
+-Everything works except the Cop Drone, Mini Mart.